 - On average, the United States experiences 100,000 thunderstorms per year.
 About 1,000 tornadoes develop from these storms.

-- The prime tornado season in Illinois is March through May, with 63% of Illinois’ tornadoes occurring during that time.
+- The prime tornado period in Illinois is April through June, with 63% of Illinois’ tornadoes occurring during that time.

 - There are no real time trends in the number of tornadoes.
 However, a sharp increase after 1954 is due to greater attention to tornadoes by the National Weather Service with better data collection and studies.
 A second increase appears to have occurred in the mid-1990s as the new NWS Doppler radar systems became operational in Illinois.